catamphetamine/anychan/README.md

   // If it's not the case, and it's hosted at a "subpath", specify that "subpath" here.
   "path": "/anychan",

-  // The `provider` parameter describes the data source being used.
+  // The `dataSource` parameter describes the data source being used.
   //
-  // If the provider is a "supported-out-of-the-box" one,
+  // If the data source is a "supported-out-of-the-box" one,
-  // then the "provider" parameter can be set to just the provider id (name).
+  // then the "dataSource" parameter can be set to just the data source id (name).
   // Examples: "4chan", "8ch", "2ch", "kohlchan", "lainchan".
   //
-  // If this application runs on the provider's main domain,
+  // If this application runs on the data source's main domain,
-  // the application will detect that and the "provider" parameter
+  // the application will detect that and the "dataSource" parameter
   // is not required in that case.
   // For example, if this application is hosted at `4chan.org` domain
-  // then it would assume that the `provider` parameter is "4chan".
+  // then it would assume that the `dataSource` parameter is "4chan".
   //
-  // In all other cases, the `provider` parameter should be an object
+  // In all other cases, the `dataSource` parameter should be an object
   // specifying various configuration parameters: `logo`, `title`,
   // `api` configuration, etc.
   // See "Adding a new imageboard" section of this readme for more info.
   //
-  "provider": "4chan",
+  "dataSource": "4chan",

-  // Provider icon.
+  // Data source icon.
-  // Overwrites `provider.icon`.
+  // Overwrites `dataSource.icon`.
   // Should be of `192px` width and `192px` height.
   "icon": "https://s.4cdn.org/image/favicon.ico",

-  // Provider logo (a larger version of an icon).
+  // Data source logo (a larger version of an icon).
-  // Overwrites `provider.logo`.
+  // Overwrites `dataSource.logo`.
   "logo": "https://s.4cdn.org/image/fp/logo-transparent.png",

-  // Provider title.
+  // Data source title.
-  // Overwrites `provider.title`.
+  // Overwrites `dataSource.title`.
   "title": "4chan",

-  // Provider "subtitle" (the text under the title on the home page).
+  // Data source "subtitle" (the text under the title on the home page).
-  // Overwrites `provider.subtitle`.
+  // Overwrites `dataSource.subtitle`.
   "subtitle": "Since 2003",

   // Home page content.
-  // Overwrites `provider.description`.
+  // Overwrites `dataSource.description`.
   // https://gitlab.com/catamphetamine/social-components/blob/master/docs/Post/PostContent.md
   "description": [
     {